How do I maintain three blogs and still have time to write books?

 Number one without a doubt for me is Grammarly.

-It works with every text field in the Wordpress editor, plus on any web page text field such as when I write Twitter and Facebook posts, or when I comment on blogs or newspaper articles.
+It works on any web page text field such as when I write Twitter and Facebook posts, or when I comment on blogs or newspaper articles.

-This one feature alone has saved me from making silly typos online so many times.
+This one feature alone has saved me from making embarrassing typos online so many times.

 While no online grammar or spell checker is perfect, Grammarly helps me quickly eliminate close to 95% of my writing errors or typos, which then makes proofreading of long texts much easier.

-Writing a great blog post is one thing, however, writing around strong keywords and finding the right 50 character title that will have a good chance of ranking highly on Google Search is what will bring traffic and readers to your blog.
+Writing a great blog post is one thing, however, writing around strong keywords and finding the right 60 character title that will have a good chance of ranking highly on Google Search is what will bring traffic, readers and income to your blog.

-Great online content writing always needs good SEO.
+Great online blog content writing always needs even better SEO.

 Create eye-catching images for your blog posts with Canva (Free and Paid)